-The language of our early learning centres and Tremplin centres is French.
+The language of our early learning centres, Tremplin centres and camps is French.

 Parents bring us their children because they want them to experience a francophone environment.
 We recognize, and you the parents recognize as well, that you have chosen a Carrefour francophone's daycare centre because you value the French language and you intend to support your child's development through the French language.